 - readily available systems that can grow as you grow, and

 - who is responsible for what.

 To learn more about project roadmapping, read our article "How a Project Roadmap saves money and time."

-If you're serious about making the right critical decisions to develop a good, solid foundation for your website and online marketing, take a look at our Baker's Dozen Gut Check to see if we might be a good match.
+If you're serious about making the right critical decisions to develop a good, solid foundation for your website and online marketing, take a look at our Baker's Dozen Project Compatability Checklist to see if we might be a good match.